 Popular Iron Maiden Songs and Their Settings

-While we can get pretty close with a general setting, the truth is Iron Maiden has a large discography that spans many years.
+We can get pretty close with some general settings.
+The truth is, Iron Maiden has a large discography that spans many years.
 With that time frame, they have changed their sounds and equipment from time to time.

-And so it’s best to look at amp settings to popular songs to try and recreate the sounds they were able to get from their gear.
+And so it’s best to look at amp settings for popular songs to try out.
+Then recreate the sounds they were able to get from their gear.